Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Sample selection, data reduction, and methodology

 A detailed description of this analysis is as follows.
 We perform a standard likelihood analysis on the {\it Fermi}-LAT data covering a given time period (first 14 years of telescope time), energy range (from 1~GeV to 2~TeV), and a selected region of interest (ROI) using \texttt{fermiPy} \citep{wood17}.
 The 4FGL catalogue of {\it Fermi}-LAT detected sources Data Release 2 \citep{4FGL,4FGL-DR2} is used to model the $\gamma$-ray sky including the latest interstellar emission model ({\it gll\_iem\_v07.fits}) and the standard template for the isotropic emission ({\it iso\_P8R3\_SOURCE\_V2\_v1.txt}).
 We have in the likelihood fitting all 4FGL-DR2 sources lying within the size of the circular region of interest (ROI) plus a radius $R$.
 The ROI size as well as $R$ depend on the minimum energy ($E_{\rm min}$) of the analysis.
 Since the point spread function of the {\it Fermi}-LAT improves considerably at 1 GeV compared to that at the usually adopted $E_{\rm min}=100$ MeV, we considered an ROI with radius of 7$^{\circ}$ and $R=3^{\circ}$.
 Spectral parameters associated with the sources lying outside the ROI are kept fixed, whereas those within the ROI are allowed to vary during the likelihood fitting.
 For each source, we use the same spectral model as adopted in the 4FGL-DR2 catalog.
 After the first round of the optimization, the ROI is scanned to search for unmodeled $\gamma$-ray sources by generating test statistic (TS) maps.
 The maximum likelihood TS is defined as TS = 2$\log$($L_{1}$-$L_{0}$), where $L_{0}$ and $L_{1}$ denote the likelihood values of the null hypothesis (i.e.,~no source at the position of interest) and that of the alternative hypothesis (i.e.,~the existence of a point source), respectively \citep{mattox96}.
 When an excess emission (TS$>25$) is found, it is added to the sky model following a power-law spectral model and, iteratively, a second set of TS maps is generated.
 A final likelihood fit is performed to optimize all the free parameters in the ROI once all excesses above the background are identified and inserted to the model to optimize the sky model as best as possible.
+This procedure is necessary since our data are taken in longer exposure than those from which the 4FGL-DR2 sky maps were constructed.